“She has the power to stir an audience to the depths of their hearts like an old fashioned revival meeting.” – Hedda Hopper, 1963

 Listen to the cut “Love Medley” here:

-March 25, 1969: Judy gave her final concert at The Falkoner Centre in Copenhagen, Denmark.
+March 25, 1969: Judy’s final concert.
+The concert took place at The Falkoner Centre in Copenhagen, Denmark.

-As with the rest of the concerts on this short Scandinavian tour, Judy was joined by singer Johnny Ray.
+As with the rest of the concerts on this short Scandinavian tour, Judy was joined by singer Johnnie Ray.

 After the “Overture” Judy sang: “Get Happy”; “Just In Time”; “The Man That Got Away”; “I’d Like To Hate Myself In The Morning”; “For Once In My Life”; “Till The Clouds Roll By (with Ray)”; “Judy’s Olio”; “Rock-A-Bye Your Baby”; “Chicago”; “Till The Clouds Roll By” (with Ray); “Am I Blue?” (with Ray); “San Francisco”; and “Over The Rainbow.”